FuchsEDV/Thrixty/README.md

 * Settings File or similiar instead of an overload of html attributes. => Required for the more non-standardy options.

 Errors:
-* Fullpagemode is not working properly, as there were changes to the CSS.
-This needs to be fixed, before creating a new version.
+* The Fullpagemode Images are distorted.
+This needs to be fixed, before finishing this version.

 ### 8.)
 License
 ```txt